sebsto/xcodeinstall/README.md

 ## What is it

 `xcodeinstall` is a command line utility to download and install Xcode from the terminal only.
 It may work interactively or unattended.
+There is no need to authenticate on Apple Developer Portal to initiate an Xcode download.

 **No Apple Developer Account is required to download and install Xcode with this tool**